Who gets what under the intestacy rules in the UK

 Again under the rules, your surviving spouse/civil partner inherits it all.

-Intestacy now starts to get complex and potentially problematic for the surviving spouse/civil partner.
-The first £270,000* and the personal possessions will go to the spouse/civil partner.
+Intestacy starts to get complex at this point and potentially problematic for the surviving spouse/civil partner.
+The first £322,000* and the personal possessions will go to the spouse/civil partner.
 The remainder of the estate will be divided in half, with half going straight to the surviving spouse and the other half being divided between surviving children.

 If any child should pre-decease you, then their own children (your grandchildren), would get their parent’s share and so on if a grandchild has predeceased.